Urban Legend (album): Critical reception

 Upon its release, Urban Legend received generally favorable reviews from most music critics.
 Allmusic writer Andy Kellman opined that, "With all that chaos surrounding T.I., it's disappointing to hear him retracing his steps, rewriting old lines, developing with little progress.
 Perhaps it's asking too much to expect T.I. to show as much growth here as he did on Trap Muzik, but -- as is the case with Jadakiss -- remaining patient for that classic album (and you know he has one in him) is getting tough."
 Chuck Mindehall of Entertainment Weekly, in his review of the album, wrote, "when [T.I.] declares "I'm the King," you just about believe him."
 Tom Breihan of the Baltimore City Paper stated that although "T.I.’s flow is more focused and confident than it was on his 2003 breakthrough, Trap Muzik [...] the new album feels like a thrown-together collection instead of a unified work."
-Steve 'Flash' Juon of RapReviews stated that "If [T.I.] can stay clean and out of prison [...] there seems to be no limit to how far he can go."
+Steve "Flash" Juon of RapReviews stated that "If [T.I.] can stay clean and out of prison [...] there seems to be no limit to how far he can go."
+Less impressed, Rolling Stone's Jon Caramanica wrote: "On Legend, T.I. claims victory but is still looking over his shoulder.
+The tension is audible in the generally joyless production, which is all ponderous drum machines and terror synths.
+Still, T.I. is a top lyricist."

 Commercial performance

-Urban Legend debuted at number seven on the US Billboard 200 chart, selling 195,000 copies in its first week.
+Urban Legend debuted at number seven on the US Billboard 200 chart, selling 193,000 copies in its first week.
 This became T.I.'s second US top-ten debut and first to top the latter.
-The album also debuted at number one on the US Top R&B/Hip-Hop Albums chart.
-On March 3, 2005, the album was certified platinum by the Recording Industry Association of America (RIAA), for sales of over a million copies in the United States.
+The album also debuted at number one on both the Top Rap Albums and the Top R&B/Hip-Hop Albums.
+On March 3, 2005, it was certified platinum by the Recording Industry Association of America (RIAA), for sales of over a million copies in the United States.
+By February 2006, Urban Legend had sold 1.3 million copies in the United States, according to Nielsen SoundScan.
+On September 18, 2024, it reached 2x Platinum status in the United States.